 Why Do New Year Resolutions Fail?

-31th January 2018: by now most people will have abandoned their New Year resolutions or they are on a serious decline, eg., well, are you still going to the gym every week?
+Updated: 7th January 2020.
+After just one week most people will have abandoned their New Year resolutions or they are on a serious decline, eg., well, are you still going to the gym every week?
 You have most likely stopped puzzling over the reasons why and just resign yourself to what has become a normal pattern and outcome.

 In this short article I intend to provide some clues into why and to share insights into what we can do to maintain our focus and achieve our goals.